-What is a Special Allocation?
+What Is a Special Allocation?

-There are many legitimate reasons for businesses to do this, but the Internal Revenue Service (IRS) also knows that businesses can use a special allocation in order to inappropriately lessen the tax liabilities of its members.
+There are many legitimate reasons for businesses to do this, but the Internal Revenue Service (IRS) also knows that businesses can use a special allocation to inappropriately lessen the tax liabilities of its members.
 For that reason, the IRS will closely examine a business' special allocation to make sure that the business has a valid justification for it.

-Get Legal Help Setting Up a Special Allocation
+Get Legal Help Setting up a Special Allocation

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help